acolite/acolite_tools/README.md

-# acolite_tools
+## ACOLITE Tools
-Various tools for ACOLITE
+Various scripts that can be used for ACOLITE.